What’s the Farmgirl Sisterhood?

 Will we ever have get-togethers in different parts of the country to meet each other in person?

 Absolutely!
-In fact, farmgirls have already been getting together—touring, trailer camping, and connecting cross-country as Farmgirls on the Loose (they even have a logo: get it here!) and as Farmgirl Chapters, getting together to craft, show off badges, and share stories.
+In fact, farmgirls have already been getting together—touring, trailer camping, and connecting cross-country as Glampers on the Loose (they even have a logo: get it here!
+Use password: Glampin to get access.) and as Farmgirl Chapters, getting together to craft, show off badges, and share stories.
 Come join in the fun, hen and cackle style!